philippemiron/philippemiron.github.io/_posts/2024-02-01-kubernetes.md

 The installation process is pretty straightforward following the offical [guide](https://wiki.archlinux.org/title/installation_guide) and using the live system from an [installation medium](https://archlinux.org/download/).

-Some important notes:
+### Some important notes
 - Kubernetes does not like `swap`, so make sure it is deactivate (`swapoff -a`) and not present in `/etc/fstab`.
 More details, in [Archlinux Kubernetes](https://wiki.archlinux.org/title/Kubernetes).
+- `dhcpcd.service` is executed by default on the live system, make sure to enable it before rebooting, `systemctl enable dhcpcd.service`.
-- (Almost) mandatory packages:
+- Required packages:
 ```
 pacman -S grub vim dhcpcd sudo devtools base-devel
 ```
-some of those, like sudo, require some configurations.
+some of those require additional configurations.
+For example, you must add your user to the sudoers group ([sudo](https://wiki.archlinux.org/title/sudo)).
-- `dhcpcd.service` is executed by default on the live system, make sure to enable it before rebooting, `systemctl enable dhcpcd.service`.

 ## Networking
-I setup bridged networking for the VM, so they appear like standalone machines on the network.
-That way it is simple to set up static ip on the router for the main and worker nodes (e.g. `arch: 192.168.0.200`, `archw1: 192.168.0.201`, `archw2: 192.168.0.202`).
+I setup bridged networking for the VM settings, so they appear like standalone machines the network from the router point of view.
+That way it is simple to set up hostname and static ip on the router for all the nodes (e.g. `arch: 192.168.0.200`, `archw1: 192.168.0.201`, `archw2: 192.168.0.202`).

-If the machine already has another IP assigned and a DHCP lease, rebooting the router should trigger an IP renewal.
+If the machine already has another IP assigned and a DHCP lease, rebooting the router should trigger a renewal.

 ## Docker
 This step is self explanatory: